Make a debt claim in the Circuit Court

 2. Complete your debt claim form

-3. Submit your claim
+3. Submit your claim notice

-4. Serve the claim notice
+4. Serve your claim notice

 5. After the claim is served